LISTEN TO AUDIO OF THIS CONTENT

 Most cravings will only last 5 to 10 minutes.
 It might be uncomfortable.
 Make a list of things you can do to stop thinking about smoking, like calling a friend or going out and taking a walk.

-Take it a Day at a Time
+Day at a Time

 Quitting one day at a time makes the task seem much easier and simpler.
 Just say, “I’m just not going to smoke today”.
 Just don’t smoke that first cigarette today.
 Once you smoke that first cigarette, the game is over and you lost.
 Making about that first cigarette draws an easy “line in the sand”, making the task seem simpler and more manageable.